padurean/puREST/README.md

 # puREST

-## Golang REST API boilerplate with JWT-based authentication, RBAC authorization, PostgreSQL and Swagger for API docs
+## Golang REST API boilerplate with authentication using PASETO tokens, RBAC authorization, PostgreSQL and Swagger for API docs

 ### :warning: **_This project is WiP!_**